Smart-Machine/pad/README.md

 The producer is the `Data Ingestion Microservice`.
 It consists primarly of the following parts:
 1. **Ingestion** - a collection of scrapers or data miners are getting data from the web, about the current stocks prices;
 2. **Storing** - all the found raw data will be stored in the `MongoDB`.
-3. **Transforming** - a step performed by the `Data Processing Microservice`, where the raw data from the web is converted based on a scheme and validated before being send back;
+3. **Transforming** - a step where the raw data from the web is converted based on a scheme and validated before being send back;
 4. **Producing** - the transformed data is send via a worker to the queue, it being the producer of the queue.

 #### Contracts